Acry/Acry.github.io/index.md

 Welcome!
-This is my effort to make coding with pure C and SDL2 more clear und fun.
+This is my effort to make coding with pure C and SDL2 more clear and fun.
 Why C?
 Cause C is seeing! =).
 You should have a working C-Environment and [SDL2 Development Libs](https://www.libsdl.org/download-2.0.php) installed; preferable some of the extensions to SDL, like [Mixer](https://www.libsdl.org/projects/SDL_mixer/), [Image](https://www.libsdl.org/projects/SDL_image/) and [TTF](https://www.libsdl.org/projects/SDL_ttf/).